New Virtual Issue

 Recently published articles in PoLAR

-Spillover sections contain original material that is connected to the topics discussed in issues of PoLAR.
-In its on-line sections, the journal connects established scholars with the new generation of political and legal anthropologists.
-Younger scholars who submit articles and are published in PoLAR enter into direct conversations with leaders in their fields.
+Visit the Spillover sections to read original material that is connected to the topics discussed in issues of the Political and Legal Anthropology Review.
+In its online sections, the journal connects established scholars with the new generation of political and legal anthropologists and provides cutting-edge research in the field via open-access content.

 Additional spillover conversations include:

-Anthropology and Activism: Budi Hernawan, a Franciscan friar and doctoral candidate, and Eben Kirksey, author of Freedom in Entangled Worlds: West Papua and the Architecture of Global Power, weigh in on how they have studied the West Papuan independence movement and how they have endeavored to raise the visibility of its West Papuans’ strife under Indonesian rule here.
+Anthropology and Activism: Budi Hernawan, a Franciscan friar with a PhD in Socio-legal Studies, and Eben Kirksey, author of Freedom in Entangled Worlds: West Papua and the Architecture of Global Power, weigh in on how they have studied the West Papuan independence movement and how they have endeavored to raise the visibility of West Papuans’ strife under Indonesian rule here.

 **SEND YOUR WORK TO PoLAR and join the conversation!**